tinymce/tinymce-docs/plugins/template.md

 ### `template_selected_content_classes`

-This option allows you to provide a list of class names (separated by spaces) whereby any template element with one of the classes will have its content replaced by the selected editor content when first inserted.
+When HTML elements in a template are assigned this content class, the content of the element will be replaced with selected content from the editor.
+This option accepts a list of content classes (separated by spaces).

-*Type:** `String`
+**Type:** `String`

 **Default Value:** `selcontent`